 Pakistan continues to prioritize the development and deployment of new nuclear weapons and delivery systems as part of its 'full spectrum deterrence posture' vis-à-vis India.
-It is estimated that Pakistan possessed 140-50 warheads as of January 2018 (see table 6.8).
-Pakistan's nuclear weapon arsenal is likely to expand significantly over the next decade, although estimates of the increase in warhead numbers vary considerably.1
+It is estimated that Pakistan possessed 150-60 warheads as of January 2019 (see table 6.8).
+Pakistan's nuclear weapon arsenal is likely to continue to expand over the next decade, although estimates of the increase in warhead numbers vary considerably.1

-Pakistan is believed to be gradually increasing its military fissile material holdings, which include both plutonium and highly enriched uranium (HEU) (see section X).
+Pakistan is believed to be gradually increasing its military fissile material holdings, which include both weapon-grade plutonium and highly enriched uranium (HEU) (see section X).
 Pakistan's plutonium production complex is located at Khushab in the province of Punjab.
-It consists of four operational heavy water nuclear reactors and a heavy water production plant.2 Pakistan appears to be increasing its capacity to reprocess spent nuclear fuel-that is, to chemically separate plutonium from irradiated reactor fuel.
+It consists of four operational heavy water nuclear reactors dedicated to the production of plutonium for nuclear weapons and a heavy water production plant.2 Pakistan appears to be increasing its capacity to reprocess spent nuclear fuel, that is, to chemically separate plutonium from irradiated reactor fuel.
 A small reprocessing plant has been expanded at the New Laboratories facility of the Pakistan Institute of Science and Technology (PINSTECH) near Rawalpindi.
-A larger reprocessing plant has been constructed at the Chashma Nuclear Power Complex in Punjab and may already be operational.3
+A larger reprocessing plant has been constructed at the Chashma Nuclear Power Complex in Punjab and may be operational, although construction appeared to be continuing in 2018.3

-Uranium enrichment takes place at the gas centrifuge plant in the Khan Research Laboratories (KRL) complex at Kahuta in Punjab and at a smaller plant located at Gadwal, also in Punjab.
-A new uranium enrichment centrifuge plant may be under construction in the KRL complex at Kahuta.4 Pakistan's capacity to produce HEU for nuclear weapons is constrained by its limited indigenous supply of natural uranium.5
+Uranium enrichment takes place at the gas centrifuge plant at the Khan Research Laboratories (KRL) complex at Kahuta in Punjab, and at a smaller plant located at Gadwal, also in Punjab.
+The Gadwal plant is dedicated to making weapon-grade uranium for nuclear weapons using low enriched uranium from the KRL plant.4 A new gas centrifuge uranium enrichment plant is under construction at the KRL complex, but it is unclear whether the plant will produce enriched uranium for civil or military purposes.5